Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Introduction

-We then study the semimartingale properties of the mixed GFBM process (sum in \eqref{eq: Y} of an independent BM and GFBM).
-It is shown in \cite{cheridito2001mixed,cai2016mixed,bender2011fractional} that the mixed FBM $B^H$ process is a semimartingale with respect to its own filtration if and only if $H\in \{1/2\} \cup (3/4,1]$.
-We show in Proposition \ref{prop-mixture} that the mixed GFBM process is a semimartingale in the region of the two parameter values $(\alpha, \gamma)$ that is equivalent to $H\in (1/2,1)$ (see regions (I) and (II)-1 in Figure \ref{fig-1}(b)), as well as in the very special case when GFBM is also a BM.
-It is also worth noting that when $\gamma > 0 $, the wide range of values of the Hurst index $H$ for which the mixed GFBM process is a semimartingale.
 In the two regions (I) and (II)-1, the mixed GFBM process has different behaviors due to the fact that in region (I) the GFBM $X$ is a process of finite variation.
 For both regions (I) and (II)-1, we can use the characterization of the equivalence of Gaussian measures in Shepp \cite{shepp1966radon}, and show that the absolute continuity of the measure of the mixed GFBM with respect to that of the standard BM, and provide an expression of the Radon--Nikodym density, using the solutions to the associated Wiener--Hopf integral equations.
-For that purpose, we establish that $H \in (1/2,1)$ is the necessary and sufficient condition for the second partial derivative function fo the covariance function of the GFBM $X$ to be square integrable (see Lemma \ref{lm:sq-integrability}).
+For that purpose, we establish that $H \in (1/2,1)$ is the necessary and sufficient condition for the second partial derivative function for the covariance function of the GFBM $X$ to be square integrable (see Lemma \ref{lm:sq-integrability}).
 For region (I), thanks to the finite variation property of the GFBM $X$, the mixed GBFM becomes a Brownian motion plus a random drift of finite variation, and as a consequence, we provide another expression of the Radon--Nikodym density, in terms of the conditional expectation, applying the results in \cite{MR281279}.
-We also conjecture that the mixed process is not a semimartingale when $H\in (0,1/2)$ (see further discussions in Remark \ref{rem-mixture}).
+We also conjecture that the mixed process is not a semimartingale when $H\in (0,1/2)$ {except the parameters $(\alpha,\gamma)$ taking values in the line segment $\alpha=0$ and $\gamma \in (0,1)$} (see further discussions in Remark \ref{rem-mixture}).